safespring/docs/content/compute/api.md

 ```
 and save the name for later.

 Create your server.
-Everyting inside <BRACKETS> should be replaced with your own information
+Everyting inside brackets should be replaced with your own information.
 ```shell
 $ openstack server create --image <IMAGE-ID> --flavor <FLAVOR-NAME> --nic "net-id=<NETWORK-ID>" --key-name <KEYNAME> <INSTANCE-NAME>
 ```